Aaron Rodgers Hints His Family Drama Is Over In Interview About Packers Coaching Change

 Ed Rodgers also told the Times that it was “hard to tell” if there had been a thaw in the family’s relationship with Aaron.

-Earlier this year, Aaron Rodgers ex-girlfriend, actress Olivia Munn, shot down speculation that she was responsible for the Rodgers family rift.
+Earlier this year, Aaron Rodgers’ ex-girlfriend, actress Olivia Munn, shot down speculation that she was responsible for the Rodgers family rift.

 “He hadn’t spoken to the parents and one brother for like eight months before we started dating,” Munn told Bravo host Andy Cohen, per E!
 News.